dfo-mpo/openAI-Chatbot/README.md

 ### Document Intelligence
 Document Intelligence is used to read and interpret the contents of documents uploaded to the web application.
 It helps in:
-- Automatically extracting text and data from documents, which can be further analyzed by our tools.
+- Automatically extracting text and data from structured and unstructured documents.
-- Providing a layer of cognitive understanding that supports features like the Redactor and Sensitivity Score Calculator.

 ## Prerequisites
 Before you begin the setup process, make sure to install the following: